adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #52 Need to figure out how to "lift state up".
 Might be difficult to pass information from a child component to a parent component.
 So looking into learning that now.

+#53 Moved the currently-reading subcomponent to the book-component.
+This way, when a user clicks the option to "move" an item from the 'reading-list-subcomponent' the information is then sent to the main component of the middle.
+Select information can then be passed from the main middle component down the tree to the children components.